Okerew/osxiec/README.md

 # Osxiec

 OSXIEC is a native docker-like solution for macOS developed by Okerew.
-It has it own containers.
 It leverages native macOS features to provide containerization capabilities, albeit with some limitations compared to Docker.

 <a href="https://youtu.be/CkJT0STyIZE" target="_blank">
  <img src="https://github.com/user-attachments/assets/d45e77d8-9532-482f-b4f6-874a301f4916" alt="Watch the video" />